FelipeFMA/nekro-sense/README.md

 - **RGB keyboard**: supports effect modes via a 16‑byte payload, and per‑zone static colors via a 4‑byte buffer per zone.
 - **Back logo**: uses a dedicated setter/getter (`0x0C/0x0D`) and a unified 0x14 fallback to ensure the power gate is honored.
 - **Persistent state**: saves and restores profile + fan + RGB state on AC events and module unload/load.

-## Code improvement opportunities

-These are practical, code‑specific improvements discovered during review:

-1. **File I/O in kernel space**
-   - The driver writes `/etc/predator_state` and `/etc/four_zone_kb_state` from kernel space.
-This is discouraged in upstream kernel practice.
-A safer design is to move persistence to user space (e.g., systemd service using the CLI), or use dedicated sysfs entries plus a userspace helper.

-2. **Error handling for `filp_open`**
-   - In `four_zone_kb_state_save()` the code checks `if (!file)` after `filp_open()`.
-Kernel APIs return `ERR_PTR` on failure, so this should use `IS_ERR()` to avoid treating error pointers as valid.

-3. **Concurrency and shared state**
-   - `cpu_fan_speed`, `gpu_fan_speed`, `current_states`, and `current_kb_state` are global and accessed in sysfs store/show paths without locks.
-A mutex (or spinlock where appropriate) would prevent race conditions when multiple writes or AC events occur concurrently.

-4. **Sysfs output helpers**
-   - Several show handlers use `sprintf` directly.
-Kernel best practice is to use `sysfs_emit()` to avoid buffer overruns and standardize return lengths.

-5. **Input parsing robustness**
-   - Several sysfs store handlers use fixed‑size buffers and manual `strncpy`/`strsep` parsing.
-Using `kstrtoint_from_user()` or `sysfs` helpers would avoid silent truncation and make errors more precise.

-6. **Magic numbers**
-   - Fan behavior values and USB charging command values are hard‑coded inline.
-Replacing these with named constants and adding documentation would increase readability and maintainability.

-7. **Monolithic kernel file**
-   - `src/nekro_sense.c` contains multiple subsystems in a single file.
-Splitting into logical modules (WMI core, RGB, fans, power profiles, sysfs glue) would make future changes safer and more reviewable.

 ## Troubleshooting checklist